projectcalico/calico/master/reference/cni-plugin/configuration.md

 }
 ```

-When using `type: k8s`, the {{site.prodname}} CNI plugin requires read-only Kubernetes API access to the `Pods` resource in all namespaces.
+When using `type: k8s`, the Calico CNI plugin requires read-only Kubernetes API access to the `Pods` resource in all namespaces.

 Previous versions of the plugin (`v1.3.1` and earlier) supported an alternative type called [`k8s-annotations`](https://github.com/projectcalico/calicoctl/blob/v0.20.0/docs/cni/kubernetes/AnnotationPolicy.md) This uses annotations on pods to specify network policy but is no longer supported.